 The first article in this two-part series reviews and describes the vulnerability teenagers with ADHD experience due to their difficulty developing effective self-discipline, self-regulation, and self-control.
-ADHD acts as a catalyst, increasing the probability that “non-thinking” behavior will lead teens with ADHD to experience risks similar to their peers but at a significantly higher rate.
-As discussed in my earlier article, this isn’t a problem of not knowing what to do.
+ADHD acts as a catalyst, increasing the probability that “non-thinking” behavior will lead teens with ADHD to take risks similar to their peers but at a significantly higher rate.
+As discussed in my earlier article, engaging in risky behavior isn’t a problem of not knowing what to do.
 For example, researchers have demonstrated that teenagers with ADHD clearly understand the risks of school failure, driving, sexual activity, and substance use.
 Rather, these teens seem unable to efficiently regulate their behavior and safely negotiate what for them is a gauntlet of adolescence.
 This article will provide a brief overview of several types of risky behaviors teenagers with ADHD typically engage in.

 Struggling in school